w3c/wai-inclusion/index.md

 ## Accessible Design

 Accessibility provides an essential foundation for inclusive web design.
 It is supported by a comprehensive set of [guidelines, standards, and techniques](https://www.w3.org/WAI/guid-tech.html), as well as educational resources and supporting materials.
-These can be combined with other design considerations, such as for [internationalization](https://www.w3.org/International/).
+These can be combined with other design considerations, such as for [internationalization](https://www.w3.org/International/), to design for an accessible and inclusive Web.

 Yet accessibility is more than technical standards.
 In reality both technical standards and input from real people are important when designing and developing for accessibility.
 Combining accessibility and usability expertise ensures that web design is technically and functionally usable by people with disabilities.